List of awards and nominations received by Kenneth Lonergan

-Kenneth Lonergan is an American playwright, director, and screenwriter known for his work in film and television.
+Kenneth Lonergan is an American playwright, director, and screenwriter.
+Over his career he has received several awards including an Academy Award and BAFTA Award as well as nominations for three Golden Globe Awards, a Laurence Olivier Award and three Tony Awards.

 He has received four Academy Award nominations three for Best Original Screenplay for You Can Count on Me (2000), Gangs of New York (2002), and Manchester by the Sea (2016) winning for the later.
 He has also received three Tony Award nominations for Best Revival for a Play for This is Our Youth in 2015, Lobby Hero in 2018, and The Waverly Gallery in 2019.